marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-that-control-optimization.rst

     IPA-CP will analyze conditional statement that references some function parameter to estimate benefit for cloning upon certain constant value.
-    But if number of operations in a parameter expression exceeds ipa-max-param-expr-ops, the expression is treated as complicated one, and is not handled by IPA analysis.
+    But if number of operations in a parameter expression exceeds :gcc-param:`ipa-max-param-expr-ops`, the expression is treated as complicated one, and is not handled by IPA analysis.

   .. gcc-param:: lto-partitions